Written by Michael VanDerLaan

 Head Shape

 Here is one of the things I love the most about the CBs.
-The club head almost looks like a blade from the top view, while still performing like a cavity back, similar to the Mizuno MP 15 Irons.
+The club head almost looks like a blade from the top view, while still performing like a classic cavity back design, similar to the Mizuno MP 15 Irons.

 The topline is narrow and easy to look at, giving the feel of a club that tour players can trust - which they do, both men and women on tour.